OISF/suricata/doc/userguide/rules/datasets.rst

 set name
   Name of an already defined dataset type
-  Data type: string, md5, sha256
+  Data type: string, md5, sha256, ipv4, ip
 data
-  Data to test in serialized form (base64 for string, hex notation for md5/sha256)
+  Data to test in serialized form (base64 for string, hex notation for md5/sha256, string notation for ipv4/ip)

 Example testing if 'google.com' is in the set 'myset'::